Should You Skip Breakfast?

 - Changes in Sleep

 Initially, fasting can disrupt your circadian rhythm because of our previous habits.
-Over the long run, it can improve your circadian rhythm and can increase your melatonin levels.
+Over the long run, it can improve your circadian rhythm and can increase your melatonin levels, allowing you to naturally sleep better at night.

 The Bottom Line